 Client will take reasonable steps to verify that employees, agents, consultants and subcontractors (collectively “Personnel”) with access to Personal Information have the capacity to protect such Personal Information, including by selecting and retaining Personnel that are capable of maintaining safeguards for Personal Information and contractually requiring Personnel to maintain such safeguards.

 Without limitation of any other obligation contained in this Agreement, Client shall establish controls to ensure the confidentiality, security, and integrity of Personal Information, including by implementing and maintaining appropriate administrative, technical and physical safeguards and other appropriate security measures (including without limitation measures to protect computer hardware, software and internet security systems with regard to Client’s collection, processing, storage, use, disclosure or disposal of Personal Information), designed to ensure that Client and its Personnel (i) maintain the security and confidentiality of Personal Information; and (ii) protect against any anticipated threats or hazards to the security and integrity of Personal Information.

+Term Termination.
 The term of this Agreement is set forth in the IO.
 Either party may terminate this Agreement by giving written notice to the other party at least thirty days in advance of such termination.
 Any provision of this Agreement which by its nature should survive the termination of this Agreement, shall survive any such termination or expiration.